 Use case 1: Map layer tab.
 Everything is possible.
 Just a few questions about design.

 We make one toolbar for all panes in Tab panel (Found FS, Map layers, Output properties).
 And it is on bottom of this panel.
 Am I right?
+Sorry, not sure I understand you question.
+I mean your design.
+But it’s not very important right now.

 Now we delete selected layer using button with trash can (no drag and drop).
+Okay

 What will we move?
 Separate layer?
 Group layers corresponding to one feature service?
+Sorry, not sure I understand you question.
+I mean layers of one feature service have to be in one group and we have to move them together keeping their order in the feature service.
+Or each layer is independed and can be moved separately.
+I think it more flexible if they come in as independent layers.
+It’s easier for user (and us if we chose to automatically change the layers) to group then ungroup.

 Now zooming on the extent of a layer is done by double clicking on this layer.
 Do we remove this functionality?
+We can keep it, but “zoom button” I think is more AI like.
+A

 Use case 2: Search tab.
 It’s OK too.

 Should we show here the content of the appropriate service (layers, as in your picture)?
+Yes, that what I was thinking

 If the answer on the previous question “yes” should we allow the user to select layers which will be added to the map?
+Yes, just like the existing workflow.
+The user searches, gets a set of result, and then they can add the layers they select to the map.Existing workflow consider the structure of layers in the feature service as “solid” (cannot be changed).
+Now we add a feature service in the map with all its layers.
+Same as 1c above.
+You are asking if user can choose to only bring in some layers in the feature services, not all of them.
+This might be more useful, but I not sure for the prototype if it’s worth the level of effort?
+It would also effect the deisgn of the UI too, correct?
+Let’s start from simple scheme.

 Use case 3: Download/export.
 OK.